pymo/tecra-500-hdd-adapter/README.md

 # Toshiba Tecra 500/510 series HDD adapter

 This adapter converts the Toshiba Tecra 500/510 series's proprietary HDD connector, to a standard 2.5" IDE 44-pin HDD connector.
-It also includes a 3d-printed HDD caddy design.
 You can use normal 2.5" HDD up to 17mm thickness in the Toshiba Tecra 500/510 laptops.

+I also include a 3d-printed HDD caddy design.
+The stl file is at the `3d_print/` folder.
+The 3d model is designed using Tinkercad.
+You can remix it [here](https://www.tinkercad.com/things/9fCpsQH187o-toshiba-tecra-510cdt-hdd-caddy) if you want.

+This design was inspired by the discussions in [this vogons post](https://www.vogons.org/viewtopic.php?f=46&t=83221).
+Thanks for all the previous contributors!

 If you want to build this adapter yourself, keep in mind that the most difficult thing is to find a seller that sells this proprietary connector (that is, for a small quantity, at a reasonable price, e.g. \< $6).
-So buy the connector first before ordering the PCB.
+So buy the connector first before ordering the PCB, try your luck on Taobao, Aliexpress,eBay, Mouser etc. The IDE receptacle is a standard 2x22p, 2mm-pitch pin socket, you can buy it pretty easily.

-I have provided the PCB design for both Through-hole and SMT versions.
+I have provided the PCB design for both Through-hole and SMT versions in the `pcb/` folder.
 The SMT soldering would be more difficult by hand.
-The PCB is designed using LCEDA (an online PCB drawing tool), and you can make changes to it here, if you want.
+The PCB is designed using LCEDA (an online PCB drawing tool).

 You can use any of the following model: